Code-Institute-Submissions/PhilipWilliams0-habitute/README.md

 ### Known Bugs

--   Categories are not appearing at the top of products pages
+-   Categories are not appearing at the top of products pages - following a refactor of code, this now works on depolyed.
--   Stripe payment are unsucessful and keep failing.
+-   Stripe payment are unsucessful and keep failing - The failing of payments was from gitpod not deployed.
--   Checkout Success is niot showing delivery and cost charges, works in test but not in deployment.
+-   Checkout Success is not showing delivery and cost charges, works in test but not in deployment. - Following checkout refactor this is now working in deployed site.
--   500 error when completing a payment if not logged in.
+-   500 error when completing a payment if not logged in. - Following checkout refactor this has now been resolved.
 -   500 error when completing a contact request if not logged in.
+-   index.html some images are not showing the either test or deployed sites.

 ## Deployment